-- compliance investigation and enforcement function refers to the ERA's function to investigate identified instances of potential non-compliance with the Market Rules and Market Procedures and associated enforcement; - Effectiveness Monitoring refers to the ERA's function to monitor the effectiveness of the market, as per clause 2.16.9 of the Market Rules; and - Chapter 10 of the Market Rules references the information policy regime set out in Chapter 10 of the Market Rules, in particular the regime around information confidentiality statuses and parties that have access to that associated information.
+- compliance investigation and enforcement function the ERA's function to investigate potential non-compliance matters with the Market Rules and Market Procedures and associated enforcement; - Effectiveness Monitoring the ERA's function to monitor the effectiveness of the market, as per clause 2.16.9; and - Chapter 10 of the Market Rules references the information policy regime set out in Chapter 10 of the Market Rules, in particular the regime around information confidentiality statuses and parties that have access to that associated information.

-2. The Rule Change Panel's Draft Decision
+2. The Rule Change Panel's Decision

-The Rule Change Panel's draft decision is to accept the Rule Change Proposal in a modified form, as set out in section 6.3 of this report.
+The Rule Change Panel's final decision is to accept the Rule Change Proposal in a modified form, as set out in section 8 of this Final Rule Change Report.

-2.1 Reason for the Rule Change Panel's Draft Decision
+2.1 Reasons for the Decision

-The Rule Change Panel has made its draft decision on the basis that the Amending Rules, as amended following the first submission period will:
+The Rule Change Panel has made its decision on the basis that the Amending Rules, as amended following the first submission period, will:

-- ensure that the ERA can explicitly require AEMO to provide it with data, information and documents to carry out its compliance monitoring function; - maintain and provide an efficient avenue for the ERA to get access to information held by AEMO that the ERA needs for its compliance monitoring function under the Market Rules, rather than requiring the ERA to use inefficient, administratively cumbersome processes to obtain that same information, either within or outside of the Market Rules; - continue AEMO's obligations to support the ERA's compliance monitoring functions; - allow the ERA to use information collected under section 2.16 of the Market Rules for any of its functions under the Market Rules, which minimises the additional administrative costs to the market.
-The administrative burden arises when the ERA requires information for multiple functions under the Market Rules, but is restricted from sharing this information within the ERA, which requires it to separately obtain the information to undertake each of its functions under the Market Rules; - restore the mechanism to allow the ERA to bring proceedings before the Electricity Review Board, pursuant to a clause 2.16.9B investigation; and - allow the Market Rules to better achieve Wholesale Market Objectives (a) and (d) and is consistent with the remaining Wholesale Market Objectives.
+- ensure that the ERA can explicitly require AEMO to provide it with data, information and documents to carry out its compliance monitoring function; - provide a more efficient avenue for the ERA to access information held by AEMO that the ERA requires for its compliance monitoring function, the absence of which would require the ERA to use inefficient, administratively cumbersome processes to obtain that same information (inside the Market Rules or external to them); - continue AEMO's obligations to support the ERA's compliance monitoring function; - minimise the administrative costs to the market by not requiring the ERA to separately obtain the same information requested under section 2.16 of the Market Rules for the ERA's other functions; - restore the mechanism to allow the ERA to bring proceedings before the Electricity Review Board pursuant to a clause 2.16.9B investigation; and - allow the Market Rules to better achieve Wholesale Market Objectives (a) and (d) and will not affect, and thus be consistent with, the remaining Wholesale Market Objectives.

-Detail regarding the analysis behind the Rule Change Panel's decision is provided in section 6 of this report.
+The details of the analysis behind the Rule Change Panel's decision is provided in section 7 of this report.

-2.2 Proposed Commencement
+2.2 Commencement

-The Amending Rules are proposed to commence at 8:00 AM on 1 August 2019.
+Subject to Ministerial approval, the amendments to the Market Rules resulting from this Rule Change Proposal will commence at 8:00 AM on 1 August 2019.